walles/barnklocka/README.md

 A clock app for helping children learn analog and digital time.

 # TODO
-* Release on Google Play, but only in Sweden
+* Make a round launcher icon
-* Make a round icon
+* Add a link to the source code inside of the app

 ## DONE
 * Implement hour hand moving